NIWC Atlantic Naval Information Warfare Center Atlantic

 New Orleans, LA

-Students must be a U.S. Citizen and at least 16 years of age.
+Students must be a U.S. Citizen.
+Students must be at least 15 years of age and a current 10th grade student when applying.
 Students must live in the local area and have their own transportation to the site.
-Students under the age of 18 should be able to pass a background check and students who are 18 years of age should be able to obtain a security clearance.
+NIWC Atlantic will permit up to one additional driver to bring students to the site if they do not drive.
+Students under the age of 18 should be able to pass a background check (T1 Clearance) and students who are 18 years of age should be able to obtain a security clearance (T3 Clearance).

 To provide systems engineering and acquisition to deliver information warfare capabilities to the naval, joint and national warfighter through the acquisition, development, integration, production, test, deployment and sustainment of interoperable command, control, communications, computer, intelligence, surveillance and reconnaissance, cyber and information technology capabilities.